 In this unit, Positive Action SEL also teaches understanding social and ethical norms for behavior by teaching the Golden Rule, an established norm for behavior, which is to treat others the way you would like to be treated.

-Unit 1, students are taught through SEL to be aware of who influences and supports them in school, family and community and to turn to them when they are in need.
-Beyond just social awareness in individual interactions, students learn to develop a social web of connections between friends, family, and community.
+In Unit 1, students are taught through SEL to be aware of who influences and supports them in school, family, and community and to turn to them when they are in need.
+Beyond just social awareness in individual interactions, students learn to develop a social web of connections.

 The relationship skills competency concerns your ability to make positive connections with others, as well as your ability to take their emotions into account in different situations and social interactions, in order to establish and maintain healthy, mutually rewarding relationships.